Discovering Your Soul’s Purpose: Finding Your Path in Life, Work, and Personal Mission The Edgar Cayce Way…

 Let me backtrack for a minute…

-Being an entrepreneur often times you can start off in one place like I did – the first iteration of my business was as a marketing implementer.
+Being an entrepreneur often times you can start off in one place as I did – the first iteration of my business was as a marketing implementer.
 (That was the domain name of my first website.)

 I did all kinds of projects working with many kinds of entrepreneurs, from financial markets to internet marketers like Jeff Walker.